nclack/tictoc/README.md

 require different non-portable calls to access msec or better precision.
 So, I wrapped these up and pu them behaind a consistent API.

-The test suite will provide some feedback about how reliable the timer is at different resolutions on your system.
-You should run the tests several times.

 ## TODO

- - do the tests run on Windows?
-They rely on usleep
  - Linux timer

 ## Incorporating into your project